Woman to Woman (Keyshia Cole album): Music and lyrics

 The album's fifth track, "Get It Right", is a new jack swing and dance-pop song where Cole believes her lover is cheating on her.
 The lyrics include: "You don't stroke it like you used to, do it like you used to, do it / Ain't got me moanin' like you used to, own it like you used to, own it."
 The next track on Woman to Woman is the title track, a duet with Ashanti.
 Described as a "girl power anthem with a twist", the song centers around two women who discover that they are dating the same man and have a conversation about what to do.
 "Wonderland" is a tender duet with Blake that captures the feelings of a couple in love.
 It is followed by "I Choose You", a sentimental ballad with snare drums and horns.
 Lyrically, the song reflects on having an ex-lover that is irreplaceable, despite dating someone else.
 "Stubborn" is an uptempo dance-pop song that includes techno elements and a piano played in the background.
 The lyrics find Cole self-reflecting on how her stubborn ways have caused problems in her love life.

 Described as a "contemporary lovemaking 'til sunset" song, "Hey Sexy" is a 1990s-inspired midtempo song where she expresses her excitement over a newfound love.
 "Next Move" features guest vocals from Robin Thicke, and centers around a standoff between a woman and a man with a complicated history, who do not want to admit their desire for each other.
-The album's final song of the standard edition, "Signature" is a love song about Cole finally finding love, with lines such as, "I can't believe I found love, I finally have peace".
+The album's final song from the standard edition, "Signature" is a love song about Cole finally finding love, with lines such as, "I can't believe I found love, I finally have peace".
+The song is believed to be dedicated to her then-husband Daniel Gibson.